 “Recently during trainings, I am always aware of the choreography,” Yamamoto noted.
 “However, in this competition I was too focused on the jumps, and lost the sense of presentation of the programs.
 That’s what I regret and what I want to pay more attention to from now on.”

-This season, the skater decided to replace both his short program, which got him a junior world record score in Barcelona, Spain, and the long program.
+This season, the skater decided to replace both his short program, which got him a junior record score in Barcelona, Spain, and the long program.
 His new short program is a flamenco piece entitled “Poeta” by Vicente Amigo, which former world champion Stephane Lambiel used to skate to for two seasons.
 Although Kenji Miyamoto choreographed this program, Lambiel himself gave Yamamoto some advice during a training camp arranged by the Japanese Skating Federation.

 “I keep in mind his advice on choreography and performance,” said Yamamoto, who is coached by Hiroshi Nagakubo.
 “I am not good at interpreting music with ups and downs, but I want to improve through the season.”